eabousaif/Blog_2/active_record_migrations.md

   end
 end
 ```
 Here we create a migration called *top10videogames* and we iterate over it to return its name, which would be a string, and its date of release and total revenue, which are both integers.
+Once we defined the columns, we generate the table by using the Bash command `rake db:migrate`

 ## Adding Data To Our Migrations.